anucak/Splitco/README.md

 # Splitco
 Application for splitting group bills.
 Users add information about group members and expenses made by the group and get a suggestion how to settle.

-This app was built as a React/Redux practice project.
+This app was built as a React/Redux practice project and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Screenshots
 ![Example screenshot 1](./screenshots/splitco-people.png)